What Is It?

 About 85% of patients with an insulinoma will be cured of hypoglycemia once the insulin-secreting tumor is removed.

 Many people without diabetes who have symptoms that seem like signs of low blood sugar do not truly have low sugar levels.
 Instead, the symptoms are caused by something other than low blood glucose.

-In people taking insulin, drinking alcohol can lead to an episode of hypoglycemia.
+In people taking insulin or other diabetic medicine, drinking alcohol can lead to an episode of hypoglycemia.
 Patients with diabetes should discuss with their doctors how much alcohol, if any, they can drink safely.
 Alcohol can cause serious episodes of hypoglycemia even when insulin was taken hours before.
 People with diabetes should be very aware of this possible problem if they drink.

 People with diabetes should always have ready access to emergency supplies for treating unexpected episodes of hypoglycemia.
 These supplies may include candy, sugar tablets, sugar paste in a tube and/or a glucagon injection kit.
 A glucagon injection may be given by a knowledgeable family member or friend if a hypoglycemic patient is unconscious and cannot take sugar by mouth.
 For diabetic children, emergency supplies can be kept in the school nurse's office.

 Any person at risk of hypoglycemic episodes can help to avoid delays in treating attacks by learning about his or her condition and sharing this knowledge with friends and family members.
 The risk for hypoglycemia is lower if you eat at regular times during the day, never skip meals and maintain a consistent exercise level.